Kai-Karren/resm/README.md

 ### Static Response Generator

-The StaticResponseGenerator is the primiarily used Response Generator that allows you to specifiy a mapping between a response name and one response text or a set of response variations.
+The StaticResponseGenerator is the primary used Response Generator that allows you to specify a mapping between a response name and one response text or a set of response variations.
 Slot values can be injected in the text responses with `$slotName` or with `{slotName}`.

 ### Custom Response Generator

-If you want to handler responses by executing custom Go code, you can use the CustomResponseGenerator which allows you to pass a mapping between response name and a function that should be run to generate the response.
+If you want to handle responses by executing custom Go code, you can use the CustomResponseGenerator which allows you to pass a mapping between response name and a function that should be run to generate the response.
 This allows dyamic response generation at runtime with almost unlimited possibilities.